Solve Education: Ed the Learning Bot

-In order to reward learning and motivate out-of-school children and youth to study more, Solve Education! links progress on the game to employment opportunities.

 Game for Charity

 It is a point-based program which was introduced during the COVID-19 pandemic.
 By completing learning modules, students can earn points which they can later exchange for food packages.
 Solve Education! is working with various organizations, notably Nusantra Innovation Forum, Putera Sampoerna Foundation, East Java Government of Indonesia to gamify the pandemic-safety education package for underserved children in Indonesia.

 Youth Well-being Education

 Solve Education! in partnership with Badan Kependudukan dan Keluarga Berencana Nasional (BKKBN), a government body operating under the Ministry of Health Indonesia, launched their digital comic book which addresses family planning issues in Indonesia.